TuomoKu/SPX-GC/README.md

 TemplateDefinition configures how a template is supposed to work within SPX; what kinds of controls are shown to the operator and how the graphic should playout, on which server and layer for instance.
 These values are template's `defaults` and can be changed in the Project Settings view after the template is added to the project.

+Theoretically all properties are optional, but it's recommended most properties, especially playout layers, are carefully given to prevent clashes during playout.

 > See details about supported values below the snippet.